ifd3f/astrid.tech-old/blog/2021/02/13/terraform-mysql-k8s/index.md

 ### Giving Kubernetes the Passwords

 There is one final step that is specific to Firefly III that we must do.
 Firefly III encrypts its database with a 32-character key, so we need to generate that.
-I could have done this outside of Terraform, but oh well.
+I could have done this outside of Terraform, but I thought it would be more convenient to do it inside.

 ```hcl
 resource "random_password" "firefly_key" {